Frédéric Bastiat: Views

+Bastiat's support for free trade and denunciation of protectionism, which he associated with the Continental Blockade, was shaped by the vicissitudes of his family's international trading firm, in which he took an active role from 1818 to 1825.
+His participation in the intellectual networks of Freemasonry and in Jacques Laffitte's circle from 1821 introduced him to liberalism as a set of ideas.
+In 1845, he acknowledged a profound influence of the writings of Charles Dunoyer on his own thought in a letter to their author.

-Bastiat asserted that the sole purpose of government is to protect the right of an individual to life, liberty and property and that it is dangerous and morally wrong for government to interfere with an individual's other personal matters.
-From this, Bastiat concluded that the law cannot defend life, liberty and property if it promotes legal or legalized plunder which he defined as using government force and laws to take something from one individual and give it to others (as opposed to a transfer of property via mutually agreed contracts without using fraud or violent threats against the other party, which Bastiat considered a legitimate transfer of property).
+Bastiat asserted that the sole purpose of government is to protect the right of an individual to life, liberty, and property and that government interference with an individual's other personal matters is dangerous and morally wrong.
+From this, Bastiat concluded that the law cannot defend life, liberty, and property if it promotes legal or legalized plunder, which he defined as using government force and laws to take something from one individual and give it to others (as opposed to a transfer of property via mutually agreed contracts without using fraud or violent threats against the other party, which Bastiat considered a legitimate transfer of property).

 In The Law, Bastiat explains that if the privileged classes or socialists use the government for legalized plunder, this will encourage the other socioeconomic class to also use legal plunder and that the correct response to the socialists is to cease all legal plunder.
-Bastiat also explains why his opinion is that the law cannot defend life, liberty and property if it promotes socialist policies.
-When used to obtain legalized plunder for any group, he says that the law is perverted against the only things (life, liberty and property) it is supposed to defend.
+Bastiat also explains why his opinion is that the law cannot defend life, liberty, and property if it promotes socialist policies.
+When used to obtain legalized plunder for any group, he says that the law is perverted against the only things (life, liberty, and property) it is supposed to defend.

 Bastiat was a strong supporter of free trade who was inspired by and routinely corresponded with Richard Cobden and the English Anti-Corn Law League and worked with free-trade associations in France.
+He backed the July Revolution of 1830, describing the middle-class revolutionaries as "enlightened, wealthy, and prudent men who are sacrificing their interests and their lives to achieve order and its inseparable companion, liberty", but opposed the revolutions of 1848 as antiliberal and elevating the role of the state.

-Because of his emphasis on the mutual gains to be had from free exchange, on subjective value, and on the importance of deductive reasoning (as opposed to mathematical models) in deriving economic conclusions, Bastiat has been described by Mark Thornton, Thomas DiLorenzo and other economists as a forerunner of the Austrian School, with Thornton positing that through taking this position on the motivations of human action he demonstrates a pronounced "Austrian flavor."
+Because of his emphasis on the mutual gains to be had from free exchange, on subjective value, and on the importance of deductive reasoning (as opposed to mathematical models) in deriving economic conclusions, Bastiat has been described by Mark Thornton, Thomas DiLorenzo, and other economists as a forerunner of the Austrian School, with Thornton positing that through taking this position on the motivations of human action he demonstrates a pronounced "Austrian flavor".